loustact/locket/README.md

 > [!IMPORTANT]
-> To anyone who used the repo beforehand, I stupidly deleted the original as I became deranged troubleshooting Zen Browser's auto-update (Two of the dotfiles were pushing out errors, so I thought a refresh was the safe option.).
+> To anyone who used the repo beforehand, I stupidly deleted the original as I became deranged troubleshooting Zen Browser's auto-update (still not fixed, goddamn).
 Please re-add the repo if you wish to still use it.
 Uninstalling and reinstalling manifests shouldn't affect your browser profiles.

 # Locket